himanshu-gitX/IBMDS_assignment/README.md

 # IBM_DS_assignment

-this rpository is an assignment of IBM data science tools for data science.
+This repository is an assignment of IBM data science tools for data science.